-Utica College keeps the campus community informed about safety concerns via UC Alert - an Emergency Text and E-mail Alert system.
+Utica University keeps the campus community informed about safety concerns via Utica Alert - an Emergency Text and E-mail Alert system.
 The system alerts all users by cell phone text message and/or by e-mail in the event of:

 - Weather-related closings

 ... and other circumstances that might affect members of the campus community.